-Remove subsonic rumble and low frequency noise
+Reduce subsonic rumble and low frequency noise

-Usewith a setting of 24 dB per octave rolloff, and a cutoff frequency of 20 - 30 Hz to remove unwanted subsonic frequencies which can cause clicks when editing.
+Usewith a setting of 24 dB per octave rolloff, and a cutoff frequency of 20 - 30 Hz to reduce unwanted subsonic frequencies which can cause clicks when editing.
 If your record is warped, this will definitely generate unwanted subsonics, in which case consider a lower cutoff frequency.

 Remove clicks and pops